gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 # Configuring Redis for GitLab HA

+>
+Experimental Redis Sentinel support was [Introduced][ce-1877] in GitLab 8.11.
+Starting with 8.14, Redis Sentinel is no longer experimental.
+If you've used it with versions `< 8.14` before, please check the updated documentation here.

 High Availability with [Redis] is possible using a **Master** x **Slave** topology with a [Redis Sentinel][sentinel] service to watch and automatically start the failover procedure.